 The original design of the membrane plant contemplated the need to expand in the future and there is room in the older building at the water plant site to add at least two more filter trains with their own blowers, compressors and controls.
 Expanding would require replicating most of the infrastructure so the costs to expand will be similar to the costs for the current Siemens plant adjusted for inflation.
 As part of the planning for the expansion, it is recommended that the Town explore multiple treatment options and determine what will best meet the Town's needs going forward.
 There are communities that have switched from membrane to conventional treatment mostly because the raw water quality was problematic for the membranes.
 Another membrane system decided to add coagulation and sedimentation ahead of the membranes as a way to better control THM precursors and total organic carbons (TOC) in general.
 The current Ridgway membrane system including downstream disinfection provides pathogen removal and destruction respectively, but does not address removal of TOC and other THM precursors instead relying on chlorine dioxide to provide THM and HAA control as well as taste and odor control.
-This system has worked well for Ridgway but as demand expands, taking another look at options is advisable.
+This system has worked well for Ridgway but as demand expands, taking another look at options is advisable especially in light of climate change which could result in significant changes in raw water quality.

 VIII.
-B. Water Treatment: Condition
+B.2 Water Treatment: Condition